VAT rate

 This situation has led to numerous tax audits and sometimes to different positions of the departments in charge of controls:

-• Some, considering that sushi sold by restaurants must necessarily be subject to the 10% VAT rate since BOFIP only applied to supermarkets,
+• Some, considering that sushi sold by restaurants must necessarily be subject to the 10% VAT rate since BOFiP only applied to supermarkets,

-• others, considering on the contrary that take-away sushi could benefit from the reduced rate of 5.5% even though it was sold by restaurants, as long as it could be intended for delayed consumption and should not be consumed on site.
+• Others, considering on the contrary that take-away sushi could benefit from the reduced rate of 5.5% even though it was sold by restaurants, as long as it could be intended for delayed consumption and should not be consumed on site.

 What lessons can we draw from the Council of State's decision?